 Remote Work and the Professional Activity Criterion

-A remote worker who spends three months working from France may become a French tax resident for that entire period under this criterion, even without establishing a household.
+A remote worker who spends a substantial portion of the year working from France may become a French tax resident under this criterion even without establishing a household.
+Short or incidental work periods are less likely to satisfy the test, but the threshold is fact-sensitive.

 Split-Year Residency